HOW TO 3D PRINT MULTICOLOR CAR PARTS THAT LOOK BETTER THAN OEM

 🏗️ Warping 🚫 No enclosure 🏠 Print ASA in enclosed or heated chamber

-BONUS: DESIGN YOUR OWN PARTS FOR MULTICOLOR PRINTING
+DESIGN YOUR OWN CAR PARTS FOR MULTICOLOR PRINTING

-If you want to skip the trial-and-error and actually design your own 3D printable car parts that fit the first time, you’ll love this 👇
+If you want to skip the trial-and-error with trying to design your own 3D printable car parts, you’ll love this 👇

 1